![]() |

 - Guide efforts to promote equity, access, and inclusion, including reducing barriers for underserved areas and demographics.

-- Support tournament and sports tourism initiatives to boost economic impact while balancing local recreational priorities
+- Support tournament and sports tourism initiatives to boost economic impact while balancing local recreational priorities.

 - Monitor and evaluate overall program effectiveness, retention rates, and outcomes to inform policy adjustments.

-- Shape a 5–10 year vision for organized youth sports, including advocacy for resources and succession planning
+- Shape a 5–10 year vision for organized youth sports, including advocacy for resources and succession planning for sustained focus.

 BREC Athletic Council